gonzalop/ftp/docs/server.md

 By default, if no `Authenticator` is provided, `NewFSDriver` allows read-only anonymous access (using usernames `anonymous` or `ftp`).

 - Use `WithDisableAnonymous(true)` to prevent these default logins.
+- Use `WithAnonWrite(true)` to allow anonymous users to upload and modify files.
 - If you define a custom `Authenticator` via `WithAuthenticator`, the `DisableAnonymous` flag is ignored, as your custom function takes full responsibility for deciding which users (including anonymous ones) are permitted.

 ### FTPS Support